WhiskeyMan-Tau/image_WEB_optimazer/README.md

 # ENGLISH
 The script changes the images in a folder, optimizing them for publication in the WEB.

-To use the select its paremetry section Script settings.
+To use script set options in section **Script settings** and copy script to folder where placed images.

 Description of the parameters: